-RABIES ALERT – January 21, 2022 The Anne Arundel County Department of Health is seeking anyone who may have come in contact with a raccoon near the intersection of Larkspur Lane and Windrose Lane in Severna Park, Maryland.
-The raccoon, which was found on January 19, has tested positive for rabies.
-If you or your pet had […]
+RABIES ALERT – June 7, 2022 — The Anne Arundel County Department of Health is seeking anyone who may have come in contact with a raccoon in Pasadena or Severna Park.
+One incident occurred on Laico Lane near the intersection of Dock Road in Pasadena, Maryland.
+The raccoon, which was found on June 4, has […]

 Rabies is spread by the bite or scratch of an infected animal, such as a groundhog, cat, fox, raccoon or bat.
 It is also spread when the infected animal’s saliva comes in contact with the eyes, nose, mouth or open cut of a person or another animal.